Tenisha5132/DEVtrails_Cracked/README.md

 > We validate **Behavior + Proof + Pattern = Truth** — not GPS coordinates alone.

 ---
+## Security Architecture

+Security is not an afterthought in ShieldRun — it is foundational.
+We are handling sensitive financial data, GPS location, payout credentials, and insurance policy records for millions of gig workers.
+Every layer of the stack is designed with security-first principles.

+---

 ### Layer 1 — The Differentiation: Real Stranded Worker vs Faker